Home

-Most self-publishers know that when it comes to showing up for certain searches, the keywords you choose play an important role.
-But after that, things start to get complicated.
+Most self-publishers know that the keywords you choose play an important role when it comes to showing up for certain searches.Β However, knowing what to do with keywords can get complicated.

-Some book marketing gurus argue that you should use up as many of the available characters as possible, while others believe you should only enter in a target phrase.
-This conflicting advice has left lots of authors scratching their heads, wondering how to actually approach their kindle keywords.
+Some book marketing gurus argue that you should use up as many of the available characters as possible, while others believe you should only enter a target phrase.Β This conflicting advice has left lots of authors scratching their heads, wondering how to actually approach their Kindle keywords.

 Bonus: Want to learn how to rank your Kindle book #1 on Amazon with our collection of time-tested tips and tricks?
 Download my free ebook now!